Temple at Uppsala: Description

 Adam details sacrificial practices held at the temple; Adam describes that nine males of "every living creature" are offered up for sacrifice, and tradition dictates that their blood placates the gods.
 The corpses of the nine males are hung within the grove beside the temple.
 Adam says that the grove is considered extremely sacred to the heathens, so much so that each singular tree "is considered to be divine," due to the death of those sacrificed or their rotting corpses hanging there, and that dogs and horses hang within the grove among the corpses of men.
-Adam reveals that "one Christian" informed him that he had seen seventy-two cadavers of differing species hanging within the grove.
+Adam reveals that "A Christian seventy-two years old" informed him that he had seen cadavers of differing species hanging within the grove.
 Adam expresses disgust at the songs they sing during these sacrificial rites, quipping that the songs are "so many and disgusting that it is best to pass over them in silence."

 Adam describes that near the temple stands a massive tree with far-spreading branches, which is evergreen both in summer and winter.
 At the tree is also a spring where sacrifices are also held.
 According to Adam, a custom exists where a man, alive, is thrown into the spring, and if he fails to return to the surface, "the wish of the people will be fulfilled."

 Adam writes that a golden chain surrounds the temple that hangs from the gables of the building.
 The chain is very visible to those approaching the temple from a distance due to the landscape where the temple was built; it is surrounded by hills, "like an amphitheatre."
 The feasts and sacrifices continue for a total of nine days, and during the course of each day a man is sacrificed along with two animals.
 Therefore, in a total of nine days twenty-seven sacrifices occur, and, Adam notes, these sacrifices occur "about the time of the spring equinox."

 Views

 Rudolf Simek says that, regarding Adam of Bremen's account of the temple, "Adam's sources for this information are of extremely varying reliability, but the existence of a temple at Uppsala is undisputed."
 The question is if this temple was pagan or Christian.
 Simek says that details of Adam's accounts have been cited as potentially influenced by the description of Solomon's Temple in the Old Testament.
 Simek notes, at the same time, similar chains as described by Adam appear on some European churches dating from the 8th to 9th centuries, although the description of the temple chain having been made of gold may be an exaggeration.
-Simek says that the numerous attempts at reconstructing the temple based on the postholes may overestimate the size of the temple, and that notes that "more recent" research indicates that the site of the 11th-century temple probably adjoined the choir of the church standing there today, while the postholes discovered by Lindqvist may instead point to an earlier, burnt-down temple at the same site.
+Simek says that the numerous attempts at reconstructing the temple based on the postholes may overestimate the size of the temple, and notes that "more recent" research indicates that the site of the 11th-century temple probably adjoined the choir of the church standing there today, while the postholes discovered by Lindqvist may instead point to an earlier, burnt-down temple at the same site.